The Best Credit Cards for Seniors in 2025

 - Flexible reward redemption

 Plan to spend your retirement years traveling?
 Earn rewards when you travel and toward future travel with the Capital One Venture Rewards Card.
 This card earns two miles per dollar on every purchase and five miles per dollar when you book a rental car or hotel through Capital One Travel.
-Redeem your miles for past travel or future travel purchases, like anytime you purchase from airlines, hotels, cruise lines, etc. If you want, you can also redeem miles for a check, account credit, gift cards, or other rewards.
+Redeem your miles for past travel or future travel purchases, like anytime you purchase from airlines, hotels, cruise lines, etc. You can also redeem miles for a check, account credit, gift cards, or other rewards.

 Pros & Cons:Pros About Capital One Venture Rewards Card

-- 75,000 sign-up bonus miles
+- Opportunity to earn 75,000 sign-up bonus miles

 - Flexible reward redemption